lifeBalance/matcha/README/jwt.md

 $payload = base64urlEncode($payload);
 ```

 In the code above we are encoding the header and payload as JSON strings before encoding them in [base64url](https://en.wikipedia.org/wiki/Base64#URL_applications).
-For the payload [claims](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-token-claims) we kept it simple, but it's worth mentioning here that using sensitive data here is not a good practice (if someone gets ahold of our private key, they'd have a way of decoding our tokens and gain access to that sensitive intel).
+For the payload [claims](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-token-claims) we kept it simple, but it's worth mentioning here that using sensitive data here is not a good practice since the **payload** is just base64url **encoded** but **not encrypted** (if someone gets ahold of the token, it's easy to decode the token and gain access to that sensitive intel).

 > Both `sub` (used for the **user id**) and `email` are **reserved claims** described in the [JWT standard](https://www.iana.org/assignments/jwt/jwt.xhtml#claims).